Who should receive the hepatitis B vaccine and when?

 What are the risks from hepatitis B vaccine?

-- Soreness where the shot was given or fever can happen after hepatitis B vaccination.
+- Soreness where the shot was given or fever, headache, and fatigue (feeling tired) can happen after hepatitis B vaccination.

 People sometimes faint after medical procedures, including vaccination.
 Tell your provider if you feel dizzy or have vision changes or ringing in the ears.